howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 #### Creating the GraphQL Server

 For starting out, you're not going to use the full data model that you saw above.
-That's becasue we want to evolve the schema when it becomes necessary for the features that we implement.
+That's because we want to evolve the schema when it becomes necessary for the features that we implement.

 For now, you'll just use the `Link` type to create the backend.